Getting your braces removed is a big moment in anyone’s orthodontic journey.

 How Long Does it Take to Get Your Braces Off?

 The length of an appointment to remove braces can vary.
 It will usually be slightly longer than a standard appointment.
+It's likely to take around an hour to take your braces off.

 The orthodontist will need to ensure your teeth are clean and healthy.
 They may also use this appointment to scan your teeth and create a digital model for your unique retainer.